 Remember when climbing trees was listed among your favorite hobbies?
 Well, it’s like riding a bike, right?
 Show off your never-forgotten climbing skills with a little bouldering at The Climbing Wall in East End.
 Or go for a little thrill by ziplining at Go Ape! in North Park.
 Hope you’re alright with heights!

 You’ve probably realized there are a lot of steps around Pittsburgh.
 44,625 if we’re being real.
 And while that may not sound very romantic, it’s an active way to get your exercise in while discovering some breathtaking views together.
 We recommend the Church Route on the South Side Slopes.
-It’ll only take you about an hour, then you can end the date by refueling at Amazing Café.
+It’ll only take you about an hour, then you can end the date by refueling at one of these healthy snack spots.

 Batter up!
 Head to the batting cages to show off your skills (or make to a fool of yourself).
 Either way, you’ll both have a good time trying your best to hit a homerun.
 Guys: chicks dig the long ball.
 Ladies: don’t bring up how much he’s whiffed.